syounglee012/ncbc-seattle/src/pages/location/index.md

 path: /location
 ---

-Our weekly Sunday worship service is held at [University Lutheran Church](http://universitylutheranseattle.org/) in the Chapel room on the first floor at 12:30 pm.
+Our weekly Sunday worship service is held at [University Lutheran Church](http://universitylutheranseattle.org/) in the sanctuary at 12:30 pm.

 ### Service Time